Nomination process

 Winners selected

-The evaluation committee considers both the nomination and the personal statement in the selection of the award winners.
+The selection committee anonymously review all applications using a rubic scoring system.
+The selection committee considers both the nomination and the personal statement in the selection of the award winners.

 Winners contacted